deejaygraham/deejaygraham.github.io/_posts/2016-07-13-rolling-rocks-in-newcastle.markdown

 ![sketchnote](/img/posts/rolling-rocks-in-newcastle/2016-07-13 23.05.32.jpg)

-Finally, just because I can't resist it, here's a pic of the very cute german shepherd puppy who shares the Bunker Coffee House with the customers.
+Finally, just because I can't resist it, here's a pic of the very cute german shepherd puppy who shares the Bunker Coffee House with the customers and only slightly howled-like-a-wolf as it was starting to get dark outside, lending a nice creepy end to the evening.

 ![puppy](/img/posts/rolling-rocks-in-newcastle/2016-07-12 17.33.01.jpg)